MicrosoftDocs/VBA-Docs/api/Publisher.TextFrame.Story.md

 ## Example

-This example returns the story in the selected text range and, if it is in a text frame, inserts text into the text range.
+This example returns the story in the selected text range, and if it is in a text frame, inserts text into the text range.

 ```vb